Chronic obstructive pulmonary disease

 Chronic obstructive pulmonary disease (COPD) is one of the most common lung diseases.
 Having COPD makes it hard to breathe.

 - Chronic bronchitis, which involves a long-term cough with mucus

-- Emphysema, which involves destruction of the lungs over time
+- Emphysema, which involves damage to the lungs over time

 Most people with COPD have a combination of both conditions.